 As you see, there are quite a few restrictions from these state boards.
 So let’s take a look at the second option.

-Remember that I mentioned about the 150 credit hour of general higher education?
+Remember that I mentioned the 150 credit hours of general higher education?
 This is part of the CPA education requirements, meaning that if you have a standard 4-year bachelor’s degree, that is, 120 credit hours of education, you still need to get 30 extra credits to qualify.
 Thankfully, for these 30 credit hours, it can be non-degree courses and in any discipline as long as they are taken from a regionally accredited educational institution.

 If you are lacking both the 30 credit hours and some accounting courses, then you might solve the two issues together with one solution — take additional accounting courses.

 This way, you can reach the 150 credit hours AND fulfill the necessary accounting credits at the same time.
 The studying helps directly in your CPA exam preparation as well.

-Once you reach the standard requirement, you have a lot more state boards to choose from, many with flexible working experience requirement that can accelerate your path to become a fully licensed CPA.
+Once you reach the standard requirement, you have a lot more state boards to choose from, many with flexible working experience requirements that can accelerate your path to become a fully licensed CPA.

 As a non-accounting major, chances are that you may not be working as an accountant.
 If this is the case, then you might need to check out the specific experience requirements before proceeding.

 These days, almost all state boards accept a more general definition of relevant experience – public accounting is the most relevant, but accounting in corporate and governmental agencies are now counted.
 In some cases, academic positions in universities can also be accepted.

 To find out more about the experience requirements, potential obstacles and solutions, please check out this link with further explanation on rules and remedies.